 Apple launched what it called its "best keyboard yet" with the iOS 8 QuickType, and it's trying to one-up that statement with the iOS 9 keyboard.

 iPad's on-screen keyboard now features a built-in shortcut bar, which flanks the next-word suggestions above the QWERTY letter keys.
-Cut, copy and paste to the left; bold, italic, underline and attachments to the right.
+Shorts are context sensitive and include cut, copy and paste to the left; bold, italic, underline and attachments to the right.